vecna/sniffjoke/README.md

 SniffJoke is an application for Linux that handle transparently your TCP connection, delaying, modifyng and inject fake packets inside your transmission, make them almost impossible to be correctly readed by a passive wiretapping technology (IDS or sniffer)

 # Installation
-    mkdir Linux-build && cd Linux-build && cmake .. && make
+    sudo -s && cd Linux-build && make install

-# or, in the future, to be tested
+and you could check the exaclty installed file by
+    cat install_manifest.txt

+# or, if you're makin some code modify
+    mkdir your_build
+    cd your_build
+    cmake ..
-    cd $YOUR_OS && make
+    make

-At the moment, only Linux is supported:
-    cd Linux-build && make
+    make install

-Because I don't know exactly how cmake work, anyway I'm expecting will work like an automake and the packager will have only the makefiles

 when you want to clean your system, but keep the status directory (usually /usr/local/var/sniffjoke), and because contains some logs, you will prefere remove it.

 # Simple immediate verbose execution
     root@linux# sniffjoke --debug 6 --start --foreground

+# config files installed in the 'generic' location
+    ipblacklist.conf
+    iptcp-options.conf
+    ipwhitelist.conf
+    plugins-enabled.conf
+    port-aggressivity.conf
+    sniffjoke-service.conf

+# cache and logfile that should be generated in a location
+    plugin.fake_close_fin.log
+    plugin.fragmentation.log
+    plugin.segmentation.log
+    ttlfocusmap.bin

+the plugin.*.log, depends by the plugins loaded and internal version

 # Requirements